 This cauliflower pizza crust is a guilt-free way to satisfy your pizza cravings!
-Low in carbs but full of flavor, it takes just 15 minutes to make and is perfectly chewy and crispy.
-Under 100 calories a slice.
+Low in carbs but super flavorful, it takes just 15 minutes to make and is perfectly chewy and crispy.

 - Ready in 15 minutes.
-Quicker than ordering a takeout pizza!
+This is honestly quicker than ordering a takeout pizza!

-What I love about this recipe is that it is perfectly chewy, crispy, and holds its shape.
+- Perfect texture and flavor.
+The texture is perfectly chewy and crispy and holds its shape.
 Many cauliflower crust recipes often fall apart and are soggy- not this one!
 It also doesn’t taste like vegetables, which you want in this pizza!

 - Cauliflower- Fresh cauliflower or pre-riced cauliflower (also known as cauliflower rice).

 Frozen cauliflower tip